QueraTeam/docker-ssh/README.md

 You can define the SSH tunnel using `SSH_REMOTE_FORWARD` and `SSH_LOCAL_FORWARD` variables of the client image.
 They map to `RemoteForward` and `LocalForward` options in `ssh_config`.

-Each of these variables can have multiple port forwarding rules separated by semicolons (`;`).
+Each of these variables can have multiple port forwarding rules separated by commas (`,`).

 By default, TCP forwarding is disabled in the server image.
 To enable port forwarding,